Ian Parkin is the verified author of this post.

 Some suggestions for effective personal development processes to help you embrace these 13 Characteristics of Self-Actualization are: hypnosis, NLP, Tapping, Psycho-Therapy, Counselling, and Life Coaching.
-Of course it would be beneficial to use a coach/practitioner like myself who fully understands self-actualization.

 The “better” culture gratifies all basic human needs and permits self-actualization.
 The “poorer” cultures do not.
 The same is true for education.
 To the extent that it fosters growth toward self-actualization, it is “good” education – Toward a Psychology of Being by Abraham H. Maslow

 Self-actualizers (SAs) are able to judge situations correctly and honestly.
 They are very sensitive to the fake and dishonest and are free to see reality ‘as it is’.